Phillip-W/entwurf_vhdl_prozessor/README.md

 1. External Interface
 	1. Generic Parameters
-    	1. The data width is generic with a minimum of 12 bit.
+    	1. The data width is generic with a minimum of 12 bit.	(data_width : positive)
-    	2. The address width is generic with a minimum of 12 bit which implies a total of 2^(address width) addressable memory cells.
+    	2. The address width is generic with a minimum of 12 bit which implies a total of 2^(address_width : positive) addressable memory cells.
   2. Ports
-    1. A clock input (processor is triggered on the positive clock edge).
+    1. A clock input (processor is triggered on the positive clock edge).	(clk:bit)
-    2. A reset input (asynchronous, active low).
+    2. A reset input (asynchronous, active low).	(res:bit)
-    3. A data bus from memory or I/O-devices to processor, size according to 1.1.1.
+    3. A data bus from memory or I/O-devices to processor, size according to 1.1.1. (dbus_m_io : positive)
-    4. A data bus from processor to memory, size according to 1.1.1.
+    4. A data bus from processor to memory, size according to 1.1.1. 		(dbus_mem : positive)
-    5. An address bus from processor to memory, size according to 1.1.2.
+    5. An address bus from processor to memory, size according to 1.1.2.	(abus_mem : positive)
-    6. A 1-Bit control signal to switch between data from memory (if ‘0’) and I/O-devices (if ‘1’).
+    6. A 1-Bit control signal to switch between data from memory (if ‘0’) and I/O-devices (if ‘1’).	(c_m_io:bit)
-    7. A 1-Bit control signal to indicate write-access to the memory (active high).
+    7. A 1-Bit control signal to indicate write-access to the memory (active high).		(c_wa:bit)
-    8. A 1-Bit control signal to indicate access to the I/O-devices (active high).
+    8. A 1-Bit control signal to indicate access to the I/O-devices (active high).		(c_io:bit)
-    9. A 1-Bit control signal to distinguish between read- (if ‘0’) and write-access (if ‘1’) to the I/O-devices.
+    9. A 1-Bit control signal to distinguish between read- (if ‘0’) and write-access (if ‘1’) to the I/O-devices. 	(d_io _ bit)
-    10. A 1-Bit control signal to indicate if the addressed I/O-device is ready to send/receive data to/from the processor (active high).
+    10. A 1-Bit control signal to indicate if the addressed I/O-device is ready to send/receive data to/from the processor (active high). 	(i_sr:bit)

 2. Structural Description
   1. Internal Registers